-Election day is May 19, 2026, and our path to victory is paved by volunteer power.
+Election day is November 3, 2026, and our path to victory is paved by volunteer power.

 Nafisa’s goal is to make Washington County more affordable, to help every person, family, and small business thrive.